zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 without violating the Poynting theorem \[[5](#references) (vol. II, ch.
 27.4)\].
 Yet, to the best of the author's knowledge, no disagreement with experiments has been found.

-A more pressing concern is whether our formulas, which were found using the microscopic formulation of the Maxwell equations, are valid at the microscopic scale.
+A more pressing concern is whether our formulae, which were found using the microscopic formulation of the Maxwell equations, are valid at the microscopic scale.
 The answer is: almost always.

 A typical derivation[^5] replaces \\(\bm{J}\\) with \\(\bm{J_f}\\) in Equation 2.6, which, after substitution of Equation 1.14.3, leads to the macroscopic counterpart of Equation 2.7 \[[6](#references) (ch.
 1.1.4), [8](#references) (ch.
 2.4)\]: